Skip to main content

 Treating gross receipts as fully usable cash is a fast way to create surprise pressure.
 The IRS says taxes are pay-as-you-go, and individuals generally need estimated payments if they expect to owe $1,000 or more.

 The early signal is simple: client money lands, but there is no matching tax transfer or log entry.
 Fix it now by moving each receipt into a separate tax bucket and recording the transfer.
-If your allocation is not verified yet, keep this placeholder in your process: Add current allocation range after verification.
+If your allocation is not verified yet, mark the allocation range as pending advisor or finance-record verification before using it to size transfers.
 Also note that an estimated-tax penalty can still apply even if you expect a refund when you file.

 What breaks people here is usually not ignorance that taxes exist.
 It is the assumption that one strong month leaves enough room to deal with taxes later.
 A transfer rule removes that guesswork.